-The statistics shown in jetpack plugin isn’t 100% correct in most of the cases.
-The ratio is between 70-80% and that’s still significant to consider.
+The statistics shown in the jetpack plugin aren’t 100% correct in most cases.
+The ratio is between 70-80%, and that’s still significant to consider.

-The jetpack shows you some basic partial insights like what pages did your readers browse, where did they came from, how many searches were done, what outbound links were clicked, which author had the highest views, top searches and who referred to your site.
+The jetpack shows you some basic partial insights like what pages your readers browse, where they came from, how many searches were done, what outbound links were clicked, which author had the highest views, top searches, and who referred to your site.

-When compared to google analytics, the jetpack stands now where.
-The data google processes and provides is very comprehensive.
+When compared to google analytics, the jetpack stands nowhere.
+The data Google processes and provides is very comprehensive.